 I saw the dog in the park.

 The elegant short-haired haunting between the trees.
 It just stared at me with its small round eyes, not giving away its intentions.
 At first, I thought it was the wind whistling through the branches that filled me with unease.
 But then I realized it was those eyes that made my stomach feel as if I had swallowed an icicle.
+You can also learn how to strengthen the bond with your dog here

 The dog didn’t really do anything, as if making a slightest suggestion of intention would tip the scale of reality and send us both plundering into an arbitrary horror.
 At first I didn’t move, but soon, the torture of an infinite moment felt like the bigger of two evils, and chaos, no matter how consuming, felt like an escape.
 So I took a step along the wire, feeling as the pillars shook and the horizon tilted, threatening to destroy any balance I’ve ever had.
+You can check out here for the best mobile vet services!

 Our eyes were glued together.
 Somehow I believe that is what kept me from falling.
 The cold windows suggesting infinity, showing nothing, yet telling so much, as if opening them would uncover a completely different world from the winter they reflected at me now.
 Once I moved, I didn’t dare stop, fearing that it would tear the world apart and throw it at me, killing me where I stood.

 Out of nowhere, came the stone.
 Tripping broke the spell, and instinct betrayed my concentration, forcing me to look down into the abyss.
 The vertigo took over, as my eyes quickly went back to look for the dog, while I was grasping for the ledge.
+You should get redirected here if you need experts to train you on how to handle your dogs.

 But the dog wasn’t there.
 The dance with the enemy ended up leaving me in battlefield, blind to both the oppressor and the ally, to chew the bullets on my own.
 They felt sour, sliding quickly down my throat, spreading the virus into my cells.
 The virus called fear.